What could go wrong with the 2020 census? Almost everything, government watchdog says

 The White House said the question is "necessary for the Department of Justice to protect voters" and enforce parts of the Voting Rights Act.
 Since then the proposal has been mired in lawsuits from over a dozen states and civil liberties groups.

 Rep. Elijah Cummings, D-Md., the incoming chair of the House Oversight Committee, told NBC News in a statement that one of the first hearings the panel plans to convene when Democrats regain control the chamber in January is on the preparedness of the census.
-And Commerce Secretary Wilbur Ross, whose agency oversees Census, will be one of the first officials called to testify over the inclusion of a citizenship question.
+And Ross will be one of the first officials called to testify over the inclusion of a citizenship question.

 “The Census Bureau has been starved for funding over the past several years by the Republican Congress and, as a result, is now lagging in critical areas as it tries to prepare for the 2020 census," Cummings said.
 "The Trump Administration has also politicized the census by manipulating the questionnaire and adding a citizenship question that experts warn will depress responses and make the census less accurate."